Research > Online Resources > Careers & Job Searching

 - LearningExpress – Interactive tutorials and practice tests to help users prepare for high-stakes tests such as the GED, GRE, ACT, and SAT.
 The platform can help prepare for a wide range of career-oriented licensing and certification exams in health care, education, civil service, and homeland security.
 This online resource is available remotely, 24/7 to Warrenville Library cardholders.
-This online resource is available remotely, 24/7 to Warrenville Library cardholders.
-You will need your Warrenville library card number and 4 digit pin number to access the database.
+This database is available remotely with your Warrenville Library card number and 4 digit PIN.

 - Live Homework Help – Live Homework Help is a free, on-demand online tutoring service from Tutor.com that connects students in Kindergarten - 12th grade and introductory college students to expert tutors in math, science, social studies and English via the Internet.
 The Adult Learner section supports those earning their GED, seeking grammar help with their resume and more.
 Live Homework Help is available every day from 3 p.m. to 10 p.m.
 Spanish-speaking tutors are available in math, science, social studies and adult learning every day from 3 p.m. to 10 p.m.
-This online resource is available remotely, 24/7 to Warrenville Library cardholders.
-You will need your Warrenville library card number and 4 digit pin number to access the database.
+This database is available remotely with your Warrenville Library card number and 4 digit PIN.

 - Occupational Outlook Handbook – A classic reference about occupations from A to Z. Compiled by the U.S. Bureau of Labor Statistics.